Terioch/Wired/README.md

 ## Launch

-The frontend was deployed on Vercel at https://wired-terioch.vercel.app/ and the backend via Heroku.
+The frontend will be deployed on Vercel and the backend via Heroku.